kalapatil96/graph-visualizer/README.md

 ### Frontend

-Go to the frontend folder:
+1. Go to the frontend folder:

 cd frontend

+2. Create a `.env.local` file with the following variables:

+VITE_API_BASE_URL=http://localhost:3000/api # Base URL of the backend API

-Install dependencies:
+3. Install dependencies:

 npm install

-Start the frontend:
+4. Start the frontend:

 npm run dev